grpc/proposal/A86-xds-http-connect.md

 field must be set to an IPv4 or IPv6 address, and the `port_value` field must be set.

-The `Http11ProxyUpstreamTransport` transport socket will look for a metadata entry of type `envoy.config.core.v3.Address` under the key `envoy.http11_proxy_transport_socket.proxy_address`.
+The proxy address for a given endpoint will be set by looking for a metadata entry of type `envoy.config.core.v3.Address` under the key `envoy.http11_proxy_transport_socket.proxy_address`.
 If that key is not present, or if the key is present but the value has a different type,